 - Store it in the bucket

-- On a weekly basis, we collect some of them.
+- Weekly, we collect some of them.

 - Move them into an EMR cluster.

-Upon finishing processing we can dump our data into another S3 bucket.
+Upon finishing processing, we can dump our data into another S3 bucket.

 The data pipeline flows can be simple as the one above, or they can also get incredibly complex.